benjamineverett/re_analysis/README.md

 I listened to a podcast about a year and a half ago regarding two data scientists that trained an algorithm to identify year, make and model of vehicles on the street via Google Street View.
 [They were able to use this information to very accurately predict election results](images/pnas.pdf).

 Fundamentally, real estate is local and grounded in the physical space directly viewable to the human eye.
 In Philadelphia, being a very provincal city, this is even more the case than many cities.
 Antedotally, I bought a house 4 blocks away from a friend.
 My house cost 5 times less.
 It is difficult for a 30,000 foot algorithm to take into account the small details of the literal, on the ground, built envirnoment that buyer's take into account when purchasing real estate.

+Many thanks to the excellent documentation provided by [Keras](https://keras.io/), the excellent OpenCV tutorials at [pyimagesearch](https://www.pyimagesearch.com/) and OF COURSE the [stackoverflow community](https://stackoverflow.com/).

 # Curb appeal